 A budget boot option for warmer climates that is waterproof enough for everyday winter use but lacks traction and stability for deep snow or trail adventures

 The Baffin Chloe takes top accolades this year thanks to an all-around impressive performance in each testing category.
-This is a sturdy and robust winter boot that demonstrates superb warmth, traction, coverage, and waterproofing.
-Baffin uses several insulating technologies, including a hollow fiber B-Tek Heat insulation and a polyester wool blend for warmth, while managing to stay breathable so your feet stay both warm and dry.
-The 10" shaft and suede upper provide lots of coverage to keep snow and rain out of the interior.
+This sturdy and robust winter boot demonstrates superb warmth, traction, coverage, and waterproofing.
+Baffin uses several insulating technologies, including a hollow fiber B-Tek Heat insulation and a polyester wool blend for warmth while staying breathable.
+Our lead tester said, “These boots do a great job keeping your feet both warm and dry!”
+The 11" shaft and suede upper provide lots of coverage to keep snow and rain out of the interior.
 This boot took on everything from deep snow to puddles and lakes without crippling under cold, blizzardy conditions.
+If you're looking for a seriously waterproof pair that has you covered in the deepest puddles and drifts, check out the Muck Boot Arctic Ice.
+It boasts a 17" shaft, but it is nearly 2 pounds heavier than the Chloe.

 The Kamik Momentum 3 is a treat for the feet!
 The Canadian brand nailed it in the comfort and warmth departments with a plush faux fur interior lining that feels like a heat box around the feet, particularly in colder winter temperatures.
 The bungee lacing system offers an easy entry, so you can quickly slip the boot on, cinch down the bungee, and head out to the door in seconds.
-The outsole's flat tread profile is underwhelming at first glance, but it felt grippy and reliable on most surfaces besides ice.
+At first glance, the outsole's flat tread profile is underwhelming, but our testers said, “It felt surprisingly grippy and reliable on most surfaces, just not on ice.”
 The DWR-finished nylon upper sheds snow and water well, and the faux fur collar adds a barrier that further helps keep snow outside of the boot.

 The Kamik Momentum 3 does a fair job across the board, though there are better options for warmth and traction out there.
-The Baffin Chloe outscores the Momentum 3 for warmth and it offers better traction, but at a steeper price point.
-While this isn't the best choice for adventurous or active winter pursuits like snowshoeing, it satisfies most casual winter usage needs.
-Another affordable boot that scored decently is the Columbia Minx Shorty III, but it's not as warm as the Momentum.
+While the Baffin Chloe outscores the Momentum 3 across the board, the Momentum's lower price tag may be more reasonable for the casual user.
+The supple construction is not well suited for adventurous or active winter pursuits like snowshoeing, but it satisfies most casual winter usage needs.
+For a lighter-weight boot, Columbia Minx Shorty III is about a full pound lighter than the Momentum, but it's not as warm and doesn't offer as much coverage, making it a good option for those who experience a milder winter.
 At one of the lowest prices in the lineup, the Momentum gives an impressive level of performance at a fraction of the cost of other award winners.

 Shaft Height: 17" | Insulation: Fleece and neoprene